microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

     storage: "https://myStorageUrl",
 }

-const client = new FrsClient(config);
+const client = new AzureClient(config);
 ```

-Now that you have an instance of `FrsClient`, you can start using it to create or load Fluid containers!
+Now that you have an instance of `AzureClient`, you can start using it to create or load Fluid containers!

 ### Token providers